-⚡ Verdict in 30 Seconds
+โšก Verdict in 30 Seconds

-The SkyTrak+ is a generational leap over the original — not just an incremental update.
-It adds full club data (speed, path, face angle, attack angle), uses dual photometric cameras plus radar instead of a single camera, and lands within 1% of TrackMan on every metric we tested.
-The original SkyTrak is discontinued and only available used.
-If you're buying new, there's only one choice.
-If you own the original and are wondering whether to upgrade: yes, the club data alone justifies it.
+The SkyTrak+ is a generational leap over the original โ€” not just an incremental update.
+It adds full club data (speed, path, face angle, attack angle), uses dual photometric cameras plus radar instead of a single camera, and is spec'd to within 1% of TrackMan accuracy.
+Both models are now prior-generation: the original SkyTrak was succeeded by the SkyTrak+, and the SkyTrak+ has itself been succeeded by the SkyTrak ST MAX (~$1,995).
+This page is most useful if you're comparing used units or deciding how much the original-to-plus upgrade matters.
+If you own the original and are wondering whether the plus is worth it: yes, the club data alone justifies it.

 Specs Side-by-Side

-Feature📷 SkyTrak (Original)🚀 SkyTrak+
+Feature๐Ÿ“ท SkyTrak (Original)๐Ÿš€ SkyTrak+

 TechnologySingle Photometric CameraDual Photometric + Radar